I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_ms_smhba_fc_phy.md

 } MS_SMHBA_FC_PHY, *PMS_SMHBA_FC_PHY;
 ````

-## -struct-fields
+## Members

-### -field PhySupportSpeed
+            `MaxFrameSize`

-The signaling bit rates at which the port can operate.
-For a list of the values that this member supports, see PhySpeed.
+            The maximum frame size, in bytes, that is supported by PortWWN.

-### -field PhySpeed
+            `PhySpeed`

             The signaling bit rates at which PortWWN is currently operating.
 This member must have one of the values in the following table.

 <table>
 <tr>